jgreener64/ProteinEnsembles.jl/paper_results/allosteric_dataset.md

 Instructions to reproduce the allosteric prediction results from the paper.

 1. Download the apo and holo PDB files from `datasets/allosteric_dataset.tsv` and retain the chains listed.
+Add polar hydrogens.

 2. Obtain DSSP files for the above PDB files.